 How to outsource content may seem simple, but if you’ve ever done it, you will know it’s often a double edged sword.
 It all starts with one blog; your passion site and then expands.
 I write a lot about travel blogging because that’s how I got started in the online business (and I believe that everyone should have the chance to learn how to become a travel blogger and live a location independent life!).
 But, once you start gaining traction, popularity and income on your main blog, you will probably be interested in expanding your portfolio by creating and/or buying more websites.
 My online portfolio has fluctuated over the years and I have a variety of small websites in different niches with different forms of monetization.

-Unfortunately, managing a few different niche websites can become very time consuming – even managing one website can feel stressful at times, so you will need to know how to outsource content!
+Unfortunately, managing your time as an entrepreneur can be a hard task.
+Even just a few different niche websites can become very time consuming – even managing one website can feel stressful at times, so you will need to know how to outsource content!
 Outsourcing content for some of your websites can help tremendously when managing multiple sites.
 I wouldn’t recommend this for your flagship blog, unless you plan on adding a specific person on the site as a writer/personality to your main website.

 How to Outsource Content